Research shows Vitamin D and natural sunlight can help reduce inflammation, helping to clear psoriasis plaques.

 In limited quantities, and with the right precautions, sunlight may be able to significantly reduce your psoriasis symptoms.
 In fact, some people say that they see a huge difference with just a few week’s exposure to natural sunlight.
 Despite the potential benefits, it’s essential to take proper precautions, like sunscreen, sunglasses, and, perhaps most importantly, limiting the amount of time spent in the sun.
 You should always check with your doctor before deciding to increase the amount of sunlight you’re getting.
 A doctor can tell you just how much sunlight you can safely get and if you need to take any specific precautions before soaking up the sun’s rays.

-If you’re not satisfied with the results of your current psoriasis treatment-- or you just want to try a new, non-prescription way to treat your psoriasis, we invite you to try Prosoria’s™ dermatologist-tested, once-daily, three-step psoriasis treatment system.
+If you’re not satisfied with the results of your current treatment of psoriasis — or you just want to try a new, non-prescription way to treat your psoriasis, we invite you to try Prosoria’s™ dermatologist-tested, once-daily psoriasis treatment system.
 Our botanical rich formulas are clinically proven to not only relieve psoriasis symptoms, but also help prevent recurrences.
 The entire Prosoria™ team is here to support you on your journey to clearer skin today.

-If you have questions about how Prosoria™ can help your psoriasis symptoms, sign up for our newsletter, follow us on social media, shoot us an email, or visit prosoria.com for more information!
+If you have questions about how Prosoria™ can help your psoriasis symptoms, sign up for our newsletter, follow us on social media, shoot us an email, or visit prosoria.com and contact us for more information!